Federal Way Downtown station

+Light rail station

 As part of the expansion of Link light rail by Sound Transit, the transit center is planned to be the southern terminus of the Federal Way Link Extension, which would extend light rail south from its current terminus at Angle Lake station to Federal Way.
 A voter-approved plan passed in 2008 proposed funding to design, but not construct, a light rail station and other bus and parking improvements at the transit center.
 In 2016, the Sound Transit 3 plan approved a 2024 completion date for light rail to Federal Way Transit Center, as well as a light rail extension from Federal Way to Tacoma to be opened by 2030.

-The preliminary design for the light rail station consists of an elevated platform along 23rd Avenue South that is located two blocks south of the current transit center.
-A second garage with 400 parking stalls would be built, along with transit-oriented development on the site of a former shopping center.
+The light rail station consists of an elevated platform along 23rd Avenue South approximately two blocks south of the current transit center.
+A second garage with 400 parking stalls was originally planned to be built, along with transit-oriented development on the site of a former shopping center.
 Demolition of several vacated retail buildings at the site began in April 2020.
 A series of 35 murals by local artists were installed on the construction site's fences, but were damaged in an act of vandalism in August 2020.
-Sound Transit officials called the incident racially-motivated, as the murals were primarily celebrating the area's Pacific Islander, Black, and Asian communities.
+Sound Transit officials called the incident racially motivated, as the murals were primarily celebrating the area's Pacific Islander, Black, and Asian communities.

-Light rail service is expected to begin in 2025.
+The new bus loop, directly under the light rail platform, opened on March 30, 2025; the old transit center was then closed for demolition.
+As of 2024, there are 7,000 daily boardings at Federal Way Transit Center.
+Testing of light rail trains at Federal Way Downtown station began in early 2025.
+Light rail service is scheduled to begin on December 6, 2025.

+The station will include permanent glass artwork designed by Catherine Widgery while the garage is covered in an art screen designed by Christine Nguyen.
+A proposal by sculptor Donald Lipski to install a three-story piece with a circus elephant balancing on a tall tree trunk with a heron on its head was rejected by the Federal Way city council.